aquasecurity/trivy-action/README.md

 The sending of SBOM to GitHub feature is only available if you currently have [GitHub Dependency Snapshot](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph) available to you in your repo.

-In addition to send results to the GitHub Dependency Snapshot, you will need to create a [GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+In order to send results to the GitHub Dependency Snapshot, you will need to create a [GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 ```yaml
 ---
 name: Pull Request